jdjohn215/milwaukee-weather/README.md

 ## Accessing data for a different station

 For every weather station in the daily GHCN, NOAA maintains a file with the station's entire daily history.
 Each day, they append a new record.
-In my observation, records are typically lagged by a day or two.
+In my observation, records are typically lagged by a few days.

 Each weather station is assigned a unique indicator.
 The full list of station names, coordinates, and unique IDs is [available here](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt).